Clifford Geertz: Teaching

 Geertz taught or held fellowships at a number of schools before joining the faculty of the anthropology department at the University of Chicago in 1960.
 In this period he expanded his focus on Indonesia to include both Java and Bali and produced three books, including Religion of Java (1960), Agricultural Involution (1963), and Peddlers and Princes (also 1963).
 In the mid-1960s, he shifted course and began a new research project in Morocco that resulted in several publications, including Islam Observed (1968), which compared Indonesia and Morocco.

-In 1970, Geertz left Chicago to become professor of social science at the Institute for Advanced Study in Princeton, New Jersey, from 1970 to 2000, an subsequently as emeritus professor.
+In 1970, Geertz left Chicago to become professor of social science at the Institute for Advanced Study in Princeton, New Jersey, from 1970 to 2000, and subsequently as emeritus professor.
 In 1973 he published The Interpretation of Cultures, which collected essays he had published throughout the 1960s.
 That became Geertz's best-known book and established him not just as an Indonesianist but also as an anthropological theorist.
 In 1974, he edited the anthology Myth, Symbol, Culture that contained papers by many important anthropologists on symbolic anthropology.
 Geertz produced ethnographic pieces in this period, such as Kinship in Bali (1975), Meaning and Order in Moroccan Society (1978; written collaboratively with Hildred Geertz and Lawrence Rosen) and Negara (1981).